mikedilger/mosaic-spec/docs/bootstrap.md

 User bootstraps specify servers that the user uses, and how the user uses them.

+The order of the entries expresses the preference or priority.
+Earlier entries are preferred by the user to later ones.

 A user bootstrap starts with the line `U`.